 - Describe artifacts’ physical properties or attributes, such as the materials from which artifacts are made and their size, shape, function, and decoration.

-Archeologists with little to no experience tend to make between $35440 and $45520 while the more experienced ones make over $79550 per year.
+Archeologists with little to no experience tend to make between $36840 and $48020 while the more experienced ones can earn over $80230 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Archeologist is to move to a higher paying state like DC.
-Right now, the highest paying states for Archeologists are DC, NY, MA, AK and NE.
+One of the easiest ways to increase your salary as an Archeologist is to move to a higher paying state like MA.
+Right now, the highest paying states for Archeologists are MA, HI, WA, NE and VA.

-3 other factors that can increase your salary as An Archeologist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Archeologist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Archeologists what degree they had when they got the job and most of them said they had a PhD followed by Master’s degree.
+We asked other Archeologists what degree they had when they got the job and most of them said they had a PhD followed by a Master’s Degree.